Indiana Hoosiers: Illinois

 After Purdue, one of the Hoosiers' biggest conference rivals are the Illinois Fighting Illini.
 The rivalry is particularly strong with the Illinois basketball team.
 The all-time series is currently tied at 85–85, the closest series in the Big Ten.
 The rivalry has lasted through the ages, from Lou Henson and Bob Knight publicly feuding, to Kelvin Sampson and Bruce Weber's heated interaction in recent years.

+In football, the rivalry is less intense but notable because of its status as a previously protected rivalry within the Big Ten, the proximity between the schools, and the history of the series dating back to 1899.

 Michigan State

-Indiana has a rivalry with Michigan State Spartans which started in 1950.
+Indiana has a rivalry with the Michigan State Spartans which started in 1950.
 They battle for the Old Brass Spittoon in football.
 Michigan State is leading 40–13–1 with Indiana snapping Michigan State's two-year winning streak in 2020.

-Little 500 Bike Race
+Little 500 bike race

 What began as one man's idea Big Young of a bicycle race to raise scholarship money has become an annual IU springtime tradition.
 The Little 500, which was first held in 1951, inspired the 1979 Academy Award-winning film Breaking Away.
 Sports Illustrated and USA Today have featured the race in their pages, and it has been covered on national television by CBS, ESPN, Fox Sports, the Outdoor Life Channel, and live in high-definition television by HDNet.
 Seven-time Tour de France champion Lance Armstrong called the Little 500, which has raised more than $1 million in scholarship money, "the coolest event I ever attended."

 In March 2020 the Little 500 race was cancelled for the first time in its history due to the COVID-19 pandemic.

 Olympic participation

-Between the Los Angeles 1932 games and the Athens 2004 games at least one former alumnus medaled at every Summer Olympics.
+Between the 1932 Summer Olympics and the 2004 Summer Olympics, at least one alumnus medaled at every Summer Olympics.
 In world record times, Mark Spitz captured seven swimming gold medals in at the 1972 Summer Olympics in Munich.
-Following the Rio games, at least 223 IU athletes have competed in the Summer Olympics, of these are representatives of 25 nations.
+Following the 2016 Summer Olympics, at least 223 IU athletes have competed in the Summer Olympics, of these are representatives of 25 nations.
 On twelve occasions, Olympic coaches have come from Indiana University.
 In total, the IU medal count is 104, which include 55 gold, 17 silver and 32 bronze.